beplus/reflay/README.md

 - _TODO_ Example usage: [https://github.com/beplus/reflay-example](https://github.com/beplus/reflay-example)

 ## Usage
-The recommended way to use the library is to integrate it to your WebPack worlflow with [Babel Loader](https://github.com/babel/babel-loader), [CSS Loader](https://github.com/webpack/css-loader) and [SASS Loader](https://github.com/jtangelder/sass-loader).
+The recommended way to use the library is to integrate it to your WebPack workflow with [Babel Loader](https://github.com/babel/babel-loader), [CSS Loader](https://github.com/webpack/css-loader) and [SASS Loader](https://github.com/jtangelder/sass-loader).
 A good starting point is [reflay-example](https://github.com/beplus/reflay-example).